Fogiel8/Projet_5/README.md

    - Form to add a comment
    - List of approved comments

+4. **User Authentication Pages:**
+   - Login and registration pages for users
+   - Only registered users with administrator rights can access the administration section

 ### Administration Pages
 1. **Add Article Page:**
    - Form to add a new article